 Registered Social Worker

-Rhonda has been a registered social worker for almost 18 years with clinical experience supporting people in crisis, individual counselling, case management and system navigation.
+Rhonda has been a registered social worker for over 19 years with clinical experience supporting people in crisis, individual counselling, case management and system navigation.
 Rhonda has been the Mental Health and Addictions Counsellor at INPLC since August 2017.
 Previous to her role at INPLC Rhonda had been a practicing social worker with the University of Waterloo, CMHA Mobile Police Crisis Team, Huron Perth Healthcare Alliance Crisis Intervention Team and CMHA Oxford County Crisis Intervention Team.

-Rhonda is proud of her very active and fun loving six year old daughter.
+Rhonda is proud of her very active and fun loving eight year old daughter.
 She enjoys her free time gardening, being in nature, boating, bike rides, being active, baking, holistic wellness and retail therapy.

 Lisa joined the Ingersoll Nurse Practitioner-Led Clinic team as a Medical Receptionist in 2011.
 She brought with her six years of valuable experience as a Nursing Unit Clerk in the Emergency Department from the Horizon’s Miramichi Regional Hospital in NB.